 The GSA Conference in Kansas City (September 18-21, 2014) was both intellectually stimulating and a great success.
 Over 1,300 German Studies scholars and advanced students participated in this year's annual conference, held in Kansas City, just down the street from the National World War I Museum, an appropriate location on the centennial of that conflict's outbreak.
 There were 326 sessions, panels, roundtables, and seminars held in the rooms of the Westin Kansas City Crown Center.

 The German Studies Association is pleased to announce the winners of this year's prize competitions.
 Marco Abel(University of Nebraska'Lincoln) is the winner of the DAAD/GSA Book Prize for the best book published in Germanistik/culture studies in 2012 and 2013.
-Kira Thurman (University of Akron) is the winner of the DAAD/GSA Article Prize for the best article in history or social sciences published in the German Studies Review in 2012 a
+Kira Thurman (University of Akron) is the winner of the DAAD/GSA Article Prize for the best article in history or social sciences published in the German Studies Review in 2012 and 2013.
+Amanda Randall

 Welcome to Kansas City for the 38th annual conference of the GSA!
 We hope that you will find your stay here to be both intellectually and personally rewarding.
 I'd just like to mention a few highlights here, in addition to those described in the first part of the printed conference program.
 More information will also be provided in the welcome packet that you'll receive at the conference registration desk in the Westin.